HBTGmbH/java-nullsafe/README.md

 A [Java Agent](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html) for null-safe Java expressions.

+### How to use

-Run the JVM with the JVM argument `-javaagent:nullsafe-1.0.0-SNAPSHOT.jar`
+Via runtime class transformation by running the JVM with the JVM argument `-javaagent:nullsafe-1.0.0-SNAPSHOT.jar`.

+Or, via build-time transformation by running `java -jar nullsafe-1.0.0-SNAPSHOT.jar yourapp.jar yourapp-transformed.jar` once after your application build to transform the classes offline.

 ```Java
 @lombok.Data class Car {